Guangzhou Metro: Line 3

-Line 3 is a 74.9 km Y-shaped line connecting Airport North and Tianhe Coach Terminal to Panyu Square.
+Line 3 is a 74.9 km Y-shaped line connecting Airport North and Tianhe Coach Terminal to Haibang.
 All stations in the line are underground.
 When the line opened on 26 December 2005, trains operated between Guangzhou East railway station and Kecun.
 Following completion of the Tianhe Coach Terminal–Tiyu Xilu and Kecun–Panyu Square sections, the line was rerouted on 30 December 2006 to offer transfer-free connections between Panyu Square and Tianhe Coach Terminal via Tiyu Xilu.
 The Guangzhou East railway station–Tiyu Xilu section became a shuttle until it was extended northwards to Airport South on 30 October 2010.
+Southwards, it was extended from Panyu Square to Haibang on 1 November 2024.

-In official distinctions, the main route consists of the entire Tianhe Coach Terminal–Panyu Square section, while the Airport South–Tiyu Xilu section is a spur line.
-The spur line will be split off in the long term to form part of Line 10.
+In official distinctions, the main route consists of the entire Airport North–Haibang section, while the Tianhe Coach Terminal–Tiyu Xilu section is a spur line.
+The spur line will be split off in the short term to form part of Line 10.
 Line 3 had been notorious for its crowding since it opened, for it ran three-car trains.
 That was partly relieved when all three-car trains started operating as six-car ones, connected in sets of two, on 28 April 2010.
 Sectional services between Tonghe to Dashi are added from 7:30 to 8:30 every workday, partly solving the capacity issues.
-Despite these changes, as of 2018, the line is still severely overcrowded.
-Line 3's color is bright orange.
+Despite these changes, as of 2025, the line is still severely overcrowded.
+Line 3's color is orange.

 Line 4

-Line 4 is a north-south line running parallel to Line 2 along the east of the city.
+Line 4 is a north–south line running parallel to Line 2 along the east of the city.
 It is 60.03 km long with 24 stations.
 The section of the line from Huangcun to Xinzao, Feishajiao to Nansha Passenger Port are built underground, while that from Xinzao to Jinzhou is built at the elevated track.
 It was the first metro line in mainland China to use linear motor trains.
 Its first section, from Wanshengwei to Xinzao, opened on 26 December 2005.
 Southwards, it was extended from Xinzao to Huangge on 30 December 2006 and further to Jinzhou on 28 June 2007.
-Northwards, it was extended to Chebeinan on 28 December 2009.
-Southwards, it extended from Chebeinan to Huangcun, opened on 25 September 2010.
-Its latest extension, from Huangcun to Nansha Passenger Port, opened on 27 December 2017.
+Northwards, it was extended from Wanshengwei to Chebeinan on 28 December 2009 and further to Huangcun on 25 September 2010.
+Its latest extension, from Jinzhou to Nansha Passenger Port, opened on 27 December 2017.
 Line 4's color is green.

 Line 5

-The 41.7 km long Line 5 starts at Jiaokou and runs to Wenchong.
-It entered operation on 28 December 2009.
+The 41.7 km long Line 5 currently runs from Jiaokou to Huangpu New Port.
+It first entered operation on 28 December 2009 between Jiaokou and Wenchong, and was extended on 28 December 2023 from Wenchong to Huangpu New Port.
 All stations in the line except Jiaokou and Tanwei are underground.
 Until Line 8 was split off from Line 2, it was the only line that interchanged with all other lines.
 Similar to Line 4, Line 5 also uses linear motor trains.
 Line 5's color is red.